Gao-Labs/moves_anywhere/demos/README.md

 - Roads
   - [ ] roadTypeDistribution

-### Remaining Questions
+### Handling National Default Data

 - Is it 'right' to grab the default data for `sourcetypeyear`, which is a national-level tally?
 Does MOVES adjust it to county level at all? *Answer*: No. You should supply this with *real* county-level data.
+When this is not supplied, we use census population based weighting to adjust these national-level values to a scale more fitting for that county.
+This process is performed for the `sourcetypeyear` table and the `hpmsvtypeyearvmt` table.

 - How did CATSERVER data get generated? *Answer*: CATSERVER V1 was run using an early version of `catr` and `MOVES 3.1`.
 We did not supply any custom input tables, but the command line was able to perform a custom run even without custom tables supplied.
 Now, `moves_anywhere` runs a specific procedure to generate any required tables not provided from defaults, or adapt them.
 This is written in the `adapt.r` script in `image/adapt.r`.

 - Why do some areas have very high values?

+### Validation Tests